Waiting area with door open

 Travel bus with sink and toilet

-Mapping out your route and packing the right stuff can really make your road trip smoother.
+Mapping out your route and packing the right stuff can make your road trip smoother.
 With proper planning, you can minimize discomfort and avoid constant stops.

 Navigation and Itinerary